Credit: Kim Brendel

 Credit: Derek Davis

-Robin is open Tuesday through Saturday nights, which sounds about right (reservations can be had here).
+Robin is open Tuesday through Saturday nights (reservations can be had here).
 This isn’t a place for passing whims.
 It’s the kind of restaurant where you sit, stay a while, and maybe even ask how the chef makes his vinegar.
 He’ll probably tell you.

 Vicia St. Louis Michelin Guide